-[•] Note: The terminology of 'children' can relate to young children or adult children, but are defined to be children if they do not have their own partners or children of their own living in the household.
+Note: The terminology of 'children' can relate to dependent children or not dependent children.
+People living in the household are defined to be 'children' in the above classification if they do not have partners or children of their own living in the household.